Strumenta/SmartReader/README.md

 It's important to be aware that the fields **Byline**, **Author** and **PublicationDate** are found independently of each other.
 So there might be some inconsistencies and unexpected data.
 For instance, **Byline** may be a string in the form "@Date by @Author" or "@Author, @Date" or any other combination used by the publication.

+The **TimeToRead** calculation is based on the research found in [Standardized Assessment of Reading Performance: The New International Reading Speed Texts IReST](http://iovs.arvojournals.org/article.aspx?articleid=2166061).
+It should be accurate if the article is written in one of the languages in the research, but it is just an educated guess for the others languages.

 ## Demo & Console Projects

 The demo project is a simple ASP.NET Core webpage that allows you to input an address and see the results of the library.